 UK asks Japan for Huawei alternatives in 5G networks: Report

-Britain named NEC and Fujitsu as potential alternative suppliers to Huawei, the business daily reported, without citing sources.
+Britain named NEC Corp and Fujitsu Ltd as potential alternative suppliers to Huawei, the business daily reported, without citing sources.

 British officials met with their counterparts in Tokyo on Thursday, two days after Britain ordered Huawei equipment purged from its 5G networks by the end of 2027, the Nikkei said.